True Story Media Presents: PRETEND

 It's like we all exist in the context and we all bring all of our emotional baggage to everything and your relationship with that person, right?

-And if someone's exploiting their relationship with you and your trust, it's like, yeah, those decisions might look totally illogical from the outside, but in the internal logic of the relationship, they make perfect sense.
+And if someone's exploiting their relationship with you and your trust, it's like, yeah, those, those decisions might look totally illogical from the outside, but in the internal logic of the relationship, they make perfect sense.

+And I always would say about my sister, like she had a reality distortion field around her.
 So I would be away from her and I would kind of be like, wait a minute, like this doesn't add up.

+And then I'd bring those concerns to her.
 And in the moment, I'd be like, oh, okay, well, that makes sense.

-And then I'd walk away and again, I'd be like, wait a minute, like that doesn't make sense.
+And then I'd walk away.
+And again, I'd be like, wait a minute, like that doesn't make sense.

 And it's just this continual experience that people get in.